Jacoby Jones

+Jacoby Rashi'd Jones (July 11, 1984 – July 14, 2024) was an American professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+Selected in the third round of the 2007 NFL draft by the Houston Texans, Jones also played with the Baltimore Ravens, San Diego Chargers, and Pittsburgh Steelers before playing with the Monterrey Steel of the National Arena League in 2017.
-Jacoby Rashi'd Jones (born July 11, 1984) is a former American football wide receiver and return specialist.
-He played college football at Lane College, and was drafted by the Houston Texans in the third round of the 2007 NFL Draft.
-He played for the Texans from 2007 to 2011.
-Jones then played for the Baltimore Ravens from 2012 to 2014, and was selected for the Pro Bowl in 2012.
-He is known for two of the most memorable plays in the 2012 NFL playoffs as a member of the Ravens: catching a 70-yard game-tying touchdown pass in the final seconds of regulation in the AFC Divisional playoff game against the Denver Broncos, which helped lead the Ravens to an eventual 38–35 double overtime victory; and a 108-yard kickoff return for a touchdown in Super Bowl XLVII against the San Francisco 49ers, the longest play in Super Bowl history.
-He also played for the San Diego Chargers and Pittsburgh Steelers in 2015 and the Monterrey Steel of the National Arena League in 2017.

-He is currently the wide receivers coach at Alabama State University.
+Jones played college football for the Lane College Dragons before playing for the Texans from 2007 to 2011.
+Jones then played for the Ravens from 2012 to 2014, and was selected for the Pro Bowl in 2012.
+He was known for two of the most memorable plays in the 2012 NFL playoffs as a member of the Ravens: catching a 70-yard game-tying touchdown pass in the final seconds of regulation in the AFC Divisional playoff game against the Denver Broncos, which helped lead the Ravens to an eventual 38–35 double overtime victory; and a 108-yard kickoff return for a touchdown in Super Bowl XLVII against the San Francisco 49ers, the longest play in Super Bowl history, and tied for the longest kickoff return in NFL history at the time At the time of his death he was the wide receivers coach at Alabama State University.

-Early years
+Early life

 Jones lived in New Orleans East.
 Jones attended St. Augustine High School and Marion Abramson High School in New Orleans, Louisiana.
 As a second-year student (junior) at St. Augustine he learned that the school considered him too small to play on the football team.
 Allen Woods, his godfather and the assistant principal of Abramson, advised him to transfer to that school.
-At Abramson, he was a letterman in football, basketball, and track.
-In basketball, he was an All-Metropolitan selection and an All-Area selection.
-In track, he was an All-Metropolitan selection and an All-Area selection, with a personal best of 10.28 seconds in the 100 meters and 21.3 seconds in the 200 meters.

 His childhood house and high school were destroyed by Hurricane Katrina.